-Fiduciaria Colmena S.A. shall act as the Investors Legal Representative for the Issuance Program and, in such capacity, will exercise the rights and defend the common or collective interests of the Investors in accordance with Decree 2555, the Prospectus, and the Legal Representation Agreement therewith.
+Fiduciaria Colombiana de Comercio Exterior S.A. - Fiducoldex, shall act as the Investors Legal Representative for the Issuance Program and, in such capacity, will exercise the rights and defend the common or collective interests of the Investors in accordance with Decree 2555, the Prospectus, and the Legal Representation Agreement therewith.